-Aside from lighting up off-grid communities in need, the SINAG program also works to bring light to dark roads in underserved areas.
-The Ceremonial Switch-On of solar powered streetlights was held in Barangay Tabangao.
-The road now shines bright at night due to the installation of solar-powered street lights under the Save, Invest and Nurture Access to Green Energy and Technology (SINAG) program of PSFI.
-The project helps in promoting road safety in the area, as well as peace and order.
+Aside from lighting up off-grid communities in need, the SINAG programme also works to bring light to dark roads in underserved areas.
+A stretch of road in Barangay Tabangao is now well lit at night by 16 solar powered streetlights, promoting road safety in the area, as well as peace and order.

-The 16 solar-powered lights brighten a stretch of road that is heavily used by trucks and lorries serving the big industries along the Tabangao and Lobo coastline, for the local transport services moving their employees to and from these sites as well as for the fishermen and the community members.
-This project is a testament to Shell Pilipinas' commitment to safety, and forms part of Powering Progress by providing timely and cleaner energy solutions for Filipino communities.
+The project covers an area that is heavily used by trucks and lorries moving supplies and products of big industries along the Tabangao and Lobo coastline, and by private and public vehicles transporting students, employees, residents, and other members of the community to and from these sites.
+SINAG is a testament to Shell Pilipinas' commitment to safety, and forms part of Powering Progress by providing timely and cleaner energy solutions for Filipino communities.

-Through its SINAG program, PSFI has provided power and microgrid systems to 436 households in 14 communities, to serve and benefit some 4,667 individuals- paving the way for development opportunities for generations to come.
+Through its SINAG programme, PSFI has provided power and microgrid systems to 436 households in 14 communities, which has served and benefitted some 4,667 individuals - paving the way for development opportunities for generations to come.